-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties; - identification and management of risks.
+- setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties: - identification and management of risks.

-The board of trustees has considered the need for a specific internal audit function and appoints Mazars LLP as internal auditors.
+The board of trustees has considered the need for a specific internal audit function and has decided to appoint Mazars LLP as internal auditor.